NataliaVelasquez18/Weather-analysis-with-SQLAlchemy-and-SQLite/README.md

 **When to use SQLite and PostgreSQL?**

 **SQLite** is highly useful for: Standalone apps, small apps that don’t require expansion, apps need to read or write files to disk directly, the internet of things devices, developing and even testing.
+In this project, we will be using this tool as the investors haven't decided yet whether or not they will invest in the new venture.

 **PostgreSQL** is recommended when: Data integrity and reliability is highly concerned, custom Procedures which is extensible to run the complex task, complexity with ease.
 PostgreSQL gives you the functionality to maintain such a complex database smoothly without limitations.
+More stablished businesses with a variety of needs and complexities will use this tool.

 **SQLAlchemy** is a library that facilitates the communication between Python programs and databases.
 Most of the times, this library is used as an Object Relational Mapper (ORM) tool that translates Python classes to tables on relational databases and automatically converts function calls to SQL statements.